amberyli/ABM-cw2/model/readme.md

-Here is the Netlogo model with the changes
+There are Netlogo models and with the changes

 changes are:
 - new reporters
 - new plots

+And the txt file used to run the model